Pinewood Studios refused planning permission for £200m expansion

 The department said the plans would compromise the purpose of the green belt to prevent the merger of neighbouring towns and encroachment into the countryside.

-Pinewood took an appeal to the Department for Communities and Local Government last year following a decision by South Buckinghamshire District Council to reject the plans in 2009.'Not just a nibble'
+Pinewood took an appeal to the Department for Communities and Local Government last year following a decision by South Buckinghamshire District Council to reject the plans in 2009.

 The company first announced plans in November 2007 for a development of permanent live-in film lots on land next to its current site.